 In addition to ethnic/racial disparity, 15% of those admitted to the STEM program as freshmen in 2020/2021 and 11% of those admitted as freshmen in 2019/2020 were from private schools.
 That is, the same percentage of students from private schools as that of Hispanic/Latinx students was admitted in 2020/2021 in a District where nearly 40% of the students are Hispanic/Latinx!
 Over 10%, that is one in ten students in the STEM program, has received a private education.
 A PRA request was submitted for the number of private school students at San Marin High School in the non-STEM program.
-For the year 2019/2020, 2% of 9th graders were from private schools, 5% of both 10th and 11th graders were from private schools, all significantly less than the 10% in the STEM program.
+For the year 2019/2020, 2% of 9th graders were from private schools, 5% of both 10th and 11th graders were from private schools, and 3% of 12th graders came from private schools, all significantly less than the 10% in the STEM program.